theintern/visual-plugin/README.md

 ## Overview

-A visual regression test compares a screenshot of a webpage with a previously generated baseline providing the ability to make automated comparisons against a known-good version to ensure nothing has changed.
+A visual regression test compares a screenshot of a web page with a previously generated baseline providing the ability to make automated comparisons against a known-good version to ensure nothing has changed.